isomerpages/mti-osir/pages/contact-us.md

   - content:
       - phone: ""
       - email: confidential@osir.gov.sg
-      - other: If you have any concerns, you may submit them to this email.
-Information received be kept confidential and your identity will be kept anonymous.
+      - other: If you have any information or concerns you wish to share in confidence, please submit them to this email.
+Your identity will be kept anonymous.
     title: Raise Your Concerns
 feedback: ""